codebarista-de/buybuttonstatesynchronizer/README.md

 ```

 BuyButtonStateSynchronizer listens to attribute changes of the buy-button and evaluates all
-attributes whose name ends with `-buy-button-disabled` to determine the disabled state of the buy-button.
+attributes whose name ends with `-buy-button-disabled` to determine the disabled-state of the buy-button.

 If a plugin wants to disable the buy-button, it sets an attribute on it that starts with a unique name
 and ends with `-buy-button-disabled`.
 The plugin removes the attribute if it intends to enable the buy-button.